SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/processing-rules/mask-rules.md

 * Make sure you do not specify a regular expression that matches a full log line.
 Doing so will result in the entire log line being masked.

-* If you need to mask values on multiple lines use single line modifiers (?s).
+* If you need to mask values on multiple lines, use single-line modifiers (?s).
 For example:

     ```
     auth=User\:(.*(?s).*session=.*?)\]